'It's how you finish': Serena Williams into Open semifinals - WHIZ News

 “You play a match and you go home and you’re still changing diapers,” said Williams, whose daughter turned 3 on Sept.
 1 and is a little older than Pironkova’s son.
 “It’s like a double life.
 It’s really surreal.”

-The American, who turns 39 in less than three weeks, has won a total of six championships at the U.S. Open and was the runner-up four times, including in 2018 and 2019.
+The American, who turns 39 in less than three weeks, has won six U.S. Open championships; she was the runner-up the past two years.

-Williams last lost before the semifinals in New York all the way back in 2007, when Justine Henin eliminated her in the quarterfinals.
+Williams last lost before the semifinals in New York in 2007, when Justine Henin eliminated her in the quarterfinals.

-On Thursday, Williams will face No. 16 Elise Mertens or unseeded Victoria Azarenka.
-Their quarterfinal was scheduled for Wednesday night.
-It was in a match against Azarenka at Wimbledon in 2012 that Williams last topped 20 aces, producing 24.
+On Thursday, Williams will face Elise Mertens or Victoria Azarenka.
+It was in a 2012 match against Azarenka at Wimbledon that Williams last topped 20 aces, producing 24.

+The other women’s semifinal Thursday will be 2018 champion Naomi Osaka vs. No. 28 seed Jennifer Brady.

-In the men’s quarterfinals Wednesday, 2019 runner-up Daniil Medvedev faced No. 10 Andrey Rublev, with No. 2 Dominic Thiem against No. 21 Alex de Minaur scheduled to meet at night.
+In the men’s quarterfinals Wednesday, 2019 runner-up Daniil Medvedev beat No. 10 Andrey Rublev 7-6 (6), 6-3, 7-6 (5) to return to the final four, with No. 2 Dominic Thiem against No. 21 Alex de Minaur scheduled to meet at night.
+Medvedev hasn’t dropped a set in the tournament.

-This week, in the fourth round, Williams also needed a comeback and the maximum number of sets to get through before defeating 15th-seeded Maria Sakkari 6-3, 6-7 (6), 6-3.
+Williams also needed a comeback and the maximum number of sets to get through the fourth round before defeating 15th-seeded Maria Sakkari 6-3, 6-7 (6), 6-3.

 In Wednesday’s turnaround, the first key moment involved 24 strokes, the next-to-last a cross-court forehand by Williams from wide of the doubles alley, and the last an on-the-run squash forehand by Pironkova that landed in the net.
 That gave Williams a break and a 5-3 edge in the second set.